keboola/connection-docs/components/index.md

 Some components are still unlisted for various reasons.
 The full list of components available in each stack is accessible via the public [Storage API index call](https://keboola.docs.apiary.io/#reference/miscellaneous/api-index/component-list).
 Many of these are 3rd-party components.
 Users can add these components via their ID, but we cannot guarantee their functionality.

 We may share our pre-release versions that exist in private Beta with our test user groups.
-In such case, you will receive a component ID via which the configuration can be created.
+In such case, you will receive a component ID, using which you can create the configuration.
 These components will eventually transition to a public Beta.

 ## Creating Component Configuration